AusTrakka/austrakka-docs/CLI/austrakka-cli-sequence-upload.md

 For test purposes, you can create Seq_IDs appended with your organisation and/or name - for instance, `TestSample1-MDU-KH` or `SRR3020613-MDU-KH`.

 * Owner_group takes the format of `<OrgAbbrev>-Owner`, where `OrgAbbrev` is capitalised.
 For example `FSS-Owner`.
+Usually, you should use your own organisation, or the organisation on whose behalf you are uploading data.
+For testing, you may use `TestOrg-Owner` - this is a special organisation to which users will be given access for testing and training.

-* For testing please use `Workshop-Group` for the `Share_groups` value - this is a special project to which users will be given access for testing and training.
+* For testing please use `Workshop-Group` for the `Shared_groups` value - this is a special project to which users will be given access for testing and training.

 **Note:** A starter `samples.csv` file has been provided, which you can optionally use.
 If you use this file, you must change the `Owner_group` values to match the owner group of